theheking/intro-to-r/content/3_dataframes.md

 ```
     metadata <- read.csv('data/Ecoli_metadata.csv')
 ```
-This statement doesn’t produce any output because assignment doesn’t display anything.
+This statement doesn’t produce any output because the assignment doesn’t display anything.
 If we want to check that our data has been loaded, we can print the variable’s value: `metadata`

 Alternatively, wrapping an assignment in parentheses will perform the assignment and display it at the same time.
 ```